h5bp/Front-end-Developer-Interview-Questions/src/questions/testing-questions.md

 * What tools would you use to test your code's functionality?
 * What is the difference between a unit test and a functional/integration test?
 * What is the purpose of a code style linting tool?
+* What are some of the testing best practices?